genesiscommunitysuccess/docs/docs/platform-reference/configure-key-modules/data-servers/examples.md

 #### dateTimeIsLessEqual(datetime as DateTime|String|Long, String)

-Returns true when the datetime in the given field is less or equal to the datetime specified
+This returns true when the datetime in the given field is less or equal to the datetime specified.

-##### Example:
+For example:

 `Expr.dateTimeIsLessEqual(TRADE_DATETIME,'20150518-10:50:24')`